madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 26th of March, 2019

+  - _Zima Blue_ is the 9th episode of the short animation anthology on Netflix.
+    It's based on a short story written by Alastair Reynolds.
+I like the message of course, but I think you'd enjoy the narration more.

+    A secondary message is looking is not seeing, and seeing is not understanding, and what you understand is sometimes not at all the meaning.
+    You can relate to that, can't you?
+  - I found the perfect song to suggest to you on your birthday.

+PS.
+Honestly, I have a lot to say about your recent story, but not here.
+At least, I can say that I read it all with a genuine smile on my face.

 ### 24th of March, 2019

   - _Aurora_ by Zero 7